Get Waxy

 FEES & PAYMENT

-We accept Visa, MasterCard and money orders.
+Visa, MasterCard and checks accepted.
 Please call 206.660.6921 to make payment arrangements.

 Payment plans are available; the balance payment is due one month before the workshop start date.
 Please email cheryl@cheryltoh.com for more information regarding payment plan policies.